 LendingTree offers a $50,000 grant annually to help small businesses grow.

-Specialty small-business grants help spread business ownership across women, minorities and veterans.
+There are also specialty small-business grants designed to help spread business ownership across women, minorities and veterans.
 These grants are designed to aid specific communities.
+Check out this article on Nerdwallet about grants for women in business.

 How can you apply for a small business grant?
 Well, that is a whole different conversation.
 I will have to write a separate blog on that one.